microsoft/aml-pipelines-demo/README.md

 `Output`: Reference to directory containing the raw data.

 This step will leverage [Azure Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/) to search the web for images to create our dataset.
+This replicates the real-world scenario of data being ingested from a constantly changing source.
 For this demo, we will use the same 10 classes in the [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html) (airplane, automobile, bird, cat, deer, dog, frog, horse, ship, truck).
 All images will be saved into a directory in the inputed datastore reference.

 #### Step 2: Preprocess Data